BeauPesa/Liteload/README.md

 # LiteLoad

-**Reducing cognitive load for warehouse teams.**
+> **Reducing cognitive load for warehouse teams.**

 LiteLoad is a loader-first application that translates legacy warehouse data into a modern, task-oriented loading experience.

-Rather than replacing an organization's Warehouse Management System (WMS), LiteLoad augments existing systems by translating operational data into a standardized route model and presenting it through an interface designed for the people who actually load trucks.
+Rather than replacing Warehouse Management Systems, LiteLoad augments existing enterprise software by transforming operational data into interfaces designed for the people doing the work.

 ---

-## The Problem
+# Why

-Modern warehouses run on sophisticated enterprise software, but the information reaching frontline workers is often delivered through dense reports and legacy printouts.
+Modern warehouses run on sophisticated enterprise software.

+The people loading trucks often do not.

-Experienced warehouse employees spend valuable time mentally decoding paperwork before they can begin physical work.
+Every night, experienced warehouse employees spend valuable time mentally decoding dense load manifests before they can begin physical work.

-LiteLoad treats that cognitive overhead as a design problem.
+LiteLoad exists because that cognitive effort is unnecessary.

-Instead of asking workers to adapt to legacy software, LiteLoad adapts legacy data into an interface built around clarity, speed, and usability.
+Warehouse Management Systems already know what needs to happen.

+LiteLoad makes that information easier for humans to understand.

 ---

-## How It Works

-LiteLoad separates **data translation** from **user experience**.
+# Objectives

+- Reduce cognitive load.
+- Increase loading speed.
+- Improve loading accuracy.
+- Reduce training time.
+- Preserve existing warehouse software investments.
+- Build software around the people doing the work.

+---

+# Principles

+### Loader First

+Design every interface around the warehouse loader.

+---

+### Translate, Don't Replace

+LiteLoad complements existing Warehouse Management Systems instead of competing with them.

+---

+### Ignore the Noise

+The parser intentionally extracts only the information required by the working document.

+Everything else remains metadata.

+---

+### Separate Translation from Presentation

-Regardless of where operational data originates, every supported document or system is translated into the same standardized route model.
+Every supported warehouse document is translated into the same standardized route model.

+The interface stays consistent regardless of where the data originated.

+---

+### Modular by Design

+Adding support for another warehouse system should require a new parser—not a redesigned application.

+---

+# Architecture

 ```
             Legacy Warehouse Systems